 Purchasing a Dyson

-You’re up to speed on why you should buy a Dyson.
-Before we show you our top picks, there are two more questions we need to answer to make your shopping easier.
+You’re up to speed on why you should buy a Dyson, but there are two more questions we need to answer to make your shopping easier.

 Why Are Dysons so Expensive?